Keeping Children Safe

 At St. Mary’s Catholic Primary School the safety and well-being of young people in our care will always be our main priority.
-It is recognised that all staff play a key role in safeguarding pupils and in the prevention of harm, early identification, intervention and support for pupils at risk of significant harm.
+It is recognised that all staff and adults in school play a key role in safeguarding pupils and in the prevention of harm, early identification, intervention and support for pupils at risk of significant harm.
 We aim to create an environment where children are safe, valued and know that their concerns will be taken seriously.
 The vision, aims and ethos of the school all support the intention that children are safe and secure in our care and they also feel this safety and security.

 Our Safeguarding and Child Protection Policy is updated annually and all staff receive regular safeguarding training.

 Mr. P. Harrison (Head Teacher)

 Our Nominated Governor for Safeguarding is:

 If you have any concerns regarding the safety of children at St. Mary’s please do not hesitate to contact the Designated Safeguarding Leads

 DfE Keeping Children Safe in Education - Revised document for September 2018